 Using the same password or passphrase for multiple services is very dangerous.
 If your credentials are stolen from one service, hackers can use them to access all the accounts where you used them.
 Always consider what you are protecting when choosing a password or passphrase.
 You may not need the same level of security for accounts where you do not use any private information.
 If you are unsure, always err on the side of caution and use a unique password or passphrase.

 Of course, it is very difficult to remember more than a few unique passwords and keep track of where you have used them!
-Consider using a password or passphrase manager, such as Password Safe or LastPass to help you manage multiple passwords and passphrases.
+Consider using a password manager to help you manage multiple passwords and passphrases.
 These tools often require you to make a “master” password that you use to unlock them – make this a very strong password that you can always remember.
 If you forget it, you may risk losing your password safe’s contents.

 Never share your password or passphrase.